hydephp/develop/docs/digging-deeper/navigation.md

 There are two types of navigation menus in Hyde:

-- **Primary Navigation Menu**: This is the main navigation menu that appears on most pages your site.
+- **Primary Navigation Menu**: This is the main navigation menu that appears on most pages of your site.
 - **Documentation Sidebar**: This is a sidebar that appears on documentation pages and contains links to other documentation pages.

-HydePHP automatically generates all of these menus for you based on the content in your project, and does its best to automatically configure them in the way that you most likely want them to be.
+HydePHP automatically generates all of these menus for you based on the content of your project, and does its best to automatically configure them in the way that you most likely want them to be.

 Of course, this won't always be perfect, so thankfully Hyde makes it a breeze to customize these menus to your liking.